 Called the “matriarch” of Hispanic weaving in New Mexico, she made her own dyes from plants and flowers, constantly invented new designs, and taught others how to weave, including fifty-two direct descendants in her family.

-Born in 1898 in Chamita, New Mexico, Agueda Martinez learned to weave at the age of twelve and continued to improve her weaving talent until it became a source of both income and inspirations for her.
+Born in 1898 in Chamita, New Mexico, Agueda Martinez learned to weave at the age of 12 and continued to improve her weaving talent until it became a source of both income and inspiration for her.
 She has been called the “matriarch” of Hispanic weaving in New Mexico.

-She needed a context for that most important thing and that was the maintenance of her lifestyle and heritage so that her work was always in turn with nature and heritage.
+Martinez needed a context for that “most important thing” and that was the maintenance of her lifestyle and heritage so that her work was always in tune with nature and heritage.
 For her, nurtured by the rhythms of nature and the traditions of her dual ancestry, Navajo and Spanish, a life apart from the earth she cherished was unthinkable.
 She had a deep-rooted relationship with both the land and her family that enabled her to achieve a simple yet effective harmony with her environment that is reflected in her work.
 She led a self-sufficient life through her farming, gathering herbs, and weaving rugs and tapestries for sale.
 She also taught weaving before she began to receive national recognition for her art.